 This Red Velvet Pancake recipe first appeared on Savory Experiments, where I am a contributor.

-Make breakfast more colorful and sweet with Red Velvet Pancakes!
+Make breakfast more colorful and sweet with Red Velvet Pancakes with Cream Cheese Glaze!
 This homemade pancake recipe is drizzled with a cream cheese glaze and perfect for weekends, holidays or even breakfast for dinner.
 Learn how to make the best homemade pancakes!
 Makes 36 silver dollar pancakes.

 We’re pancake people, and my kids lost their darn minds when I presented them with these red velvet pancakes.